wrightrocket/Organize-Media-by-Date/README.md

 Organize your multimedia files by date.  <br>

-Creates a date organized structure under a "to directory" by year/month/day/file by reading EXIF create date information, the image created date, the folder date, or the modification date from the file.
+Creates a date organized structure under a "to directory" by year/month/day/file by reading EXIF create date information, the image created date, the folder date, or the modification date from the file.<br>

 By Keith Wright (keith.wright.rocket@gmail.com)
 Started: 2014/11/30